choishingwan/PRSice/docs/quick_start_prset.md

 This will perform PRSet analysis and generate the multi-set plot with the top 10 gene sets

 ## With Bed Files
-Alternatively, if you have a list of bed files e.g. *A.bed,B.bed* as an input, you can run PRSet as
+Alternatively, if a list of bed files are available, e.g. *A.bed,B.bed*, PRSet can be performed by running

 ``` bash hl_lines="7 8"
 Rscript PRSice.R \